 - You may be able to do short courses in industrial furnace technology.

-- You may be able to take relevant Scottish Vocational Qualifications (SVQs) such as Performing Manufacturing Operations at SCQF Level 5.
+- You may be able to take relevant SVQs such as Performing Manufacturing Operations at SCQF Level 5.

 With experience, you might move on to be a supervisor.